-The HIV Interaction and Viral Evolution (HIVE) Center is a multi-institute research consortium led by Bruce Torbett (University of Washington) and Stefan Sarafianos (Emory University).
-The HIVE Center integrates the efforts of 18 research groups representing leaders in the field of HIV virology, with emphasis in structural, computational, and biophysical approaches.
+The Behavior of HIV in Viral Environments (B-HIVE) Center is a multi-institute research consortium led by Bruce Torbett (University of Washington) and Stefan Sarafianos (Emory University).
+The B-HIVE Center integrates the efforts of 31 research groups representing leaders in the field of HIV virology, with emphasis in structural, computational, and biophysical approaches.
 Our goal is high-resolution characterization of the structural and dynamic relationships among interacting macromolecules in the HIV life cycle.

-The HIVE center is currently seeking collaborators to join us in working to characterize and understand the structural and dynamic viral-host interactions of HIV proteins and host factors that affect viral function.
+The B-HIVE Center is currently seeking collaborators, early stage in their career and/or new to HIV research, to join us in working to characterize and understand the structural and dynamic viral-host interactions of HIV proteins and host factors that affect viral function.
 We will accept proposals for review from eligible applicants that contribute complementary methods.
 Some examples include, but are not limited to:

 - Structural or virological aspects of host factors relevant to HIV biology.

-Interested applicants are required to contact a HIVE Center member to sponsor their application, ideally before beginning the application process—not all projects are suitable since some may duplicate existing HIVE efforts.
-Prospective applicants are encouraged to visit the HIVE center website (http://www.hivecenter.net/team/) for an updated list of currently active members of the center and their areas of research, contact information as well as other information relevant to the HIVE center.
+Interested applicants are required to contact a B-HIVE Center member to discuss and sponsor their application, ideally before beginning the application process.
+Not all projects are suitable since we don’t want to duplicate existing B-HIVE efforts.
+Prospective applicants are encouraged to visit the B-HIVE Center website (http://www.hivecenter.net/team/) for an updated list of currently active members of the Center and their areas of research, contact information, as well as other information relevant to the B-HIVE Center.

-A brief summary of the proposed work and how it will contribute to the HIVE Center’s research objectives must be included in the HIVE Center face page submitted with their application (see application details below).
+A brief summary of the proposed work and how it will contribute to the B-HIVE Center’s research objectives must be included in the B-HIVE Center face page submitted with their application (see application details below).
 Investigators at an early stage in their career and/or new to HIV research are strongly encouraged to apply.

-The deadline for submission of proposals is midnight (EST), August 2, 2021.
-Successful applicants will be notified by the end of the day August 24.
-Funding will begin on October 1, 2021.
+The deadline for submission of proposals is midnight (EST), September 2, 2022.
+Successful applicants will be notified during the week of September 19, 2022.
+Funding should begin on October 10, 2022.

 Proposals should be submitted electronically as PDF files to firstname.lastname@example.org and email@example.com